why social engineering attacks are more effective than malware

 Social Engineering Scales Without Technical Skill

-Modern malware development requires expertise.
+Modern malware development requires specialized expertise.
 Social engineering does not.

 Attackers can: